AkshathaPrabhuM/Fuber/README.md

         // 1.
 Register cab for first time fuberService.registerCab(FuberServiceTest.LICENSENUMBER, Color.RED, "Honda City", 2015, 4);

         // 2.
-Make the cab online/servicable by publishing cab location. fuberService.makeCabOnline(FuberServiceTest.LICENSENUMBER, 100, 100);
+Make the cab online/serviceable by publishing cab location. fuberService.makeCabOnline(FuberServiceTest.LICENSENUMBER, 100, 100);

         // 3.
 User requests for a cab from a given location
         // We will locate the closest cab and return the cab license number.
         String licenseNumber = fuberService.requestCab(120, 120);

         // 4.
-Start the trip for the licence number of the reqested cab. fuberService.startTrip(licenseNumber);
+Start the trip for the license number of the requested cab. fuberService.startTrip(licenseNumber);

         // 5.
 When the trip is completed we will return the cost of the trip